ghi-electronics/Docs/hardware/legacy_products/gadgeteer/intro.md

 ![Gadgeteer](images/gadgeteer.jpg)

-.NET Gadgeteer that was initiated by Microsoft Research and taken to production by GHI Electronics in the year 2011. .NET Gadgeteer had a great few year run, where it was loved for its plug-and-play mainboard and modules.
+.NET Gadgeteer is a **discontinued** technology that was initiated by Microsoft Research and taken to production by GHI Electronics in the year 2011. .NET Gadgeteer had a great few year run, where it was loved for its plug-and-play mainboard and modules.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/wQlTLNOCl90" frameborder="0" allowfullscreen></iframe>

 > [!Tip]
 > We will refer to .NET Gadgeteer as Gadgeteer throughout the rest of the documentation.